Optimizing with Nuxt Image

 pnpm i -D @nuxt/image-edge

-You then add it to the modules
+Then add it to the modules section in nuxt.config:

 export default defineNuxtConfig({